 Also on hand was Andrew Wheeler, who does public relations for the Iowa Farm Bureau.
 He helped coordinate guests as well as our last farm visit of the day.
 In true Iowa fashion (especially during the COVID-19 pandemic), we even had a virtual meeting with Dr. Dan Thomson, an animal science professor at Iowa State University, on the back of the skid loader.

 Machado admitted that he didn’t have a lot of experience actually visiting farms, especially outside of his home country of Brazil.
-He appreciated and learned a lot and stated that moving forward, he’d like to get input from farmers like myself and other experts before releasing future agricultural ads.
-I mean really, who better than to learn about farming from than the farmers who do the work everyday?
+He said he appreciated and learned a lot and stated that moving forward, he’d like to get input from farmers like myself and other experts before releasing future agricultural ads.
+I mean, who better than to learn about farming from than the farmers who do the work every day?

 I was so glad to see his receptiveness and ability to keep an open mind to improve moving forward.

 Overall, the trip went very, very well.
-Who knew that something as simple as a tweet could have such an impact?
+It’s a powerful statement that something as simple as a tweet could have such an impact.
 It’s something I preach often in my public speaking engagements … that the power of social media is amazing and our voices as agriculturalists matter and can be heard.

 Burger King isn’t the only company that has received backlash from the farming community for an offensive ad.
 But they are the only company I can think of that took the time to listen and learn, and for that, I commend them.
 Some people were skeptical of their motives, but I genuinely feel their intentions are good — that they care, they listened, they want to do right.
 A camera crew followed us around for both days, and Burger King says it will release videos to highlight the real story of agriculture.

 Stay tuned!
-And keep your eyes peeled on my social media and BK’s channels as well for updates.
+And keep your eyes peeled on my social media channels and BK’s channels for updates.
 It is so important to keep and open mind and have a dialogue.
 Who knows, you just might change a mind or two and have a significant impact.
-There has never been a more important time to come together, connect with and learn from our nation’s great farmers.
+There has never been a more important time to come together, connect with, and learn from our nation’s great farmers.

 Michelle Miller, the Farm Babe, is an Iowa-based farmer, public speaker, and writer, who lives and works with her boyfriend on their farm, which consists of row crops, beef cattle, and sheep.
 She believes education is key in bridging the gap between farmers and consumers.